⚑Running glifs via the API

 }

 Or name your parameters.
 The names have to correspond to your glif-block names.
-If you don't know the parameter names, check out Looking up the internal names of a glif's inputs.
+If you don't know the block names, check out Looking up the internal names of a glif's inputs.

 {